Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Introduction

 In this paper, we demonstrate the importance of addressing dyadic dependence and model specification by reexamining the determinants of free trade networks, a classic network setting.
 Accounting for both dyadic dependence and high-dimensional controls, we reconfirm the two important theoretical implications suggested by the international trade literature: namely, (A) a greater distance between economies makes an FTA less beneficial \citep[e.g.,][]{krugman1991move,frankel1993continental,frankel1995trading,frankel1996regional,baier2004economic} and thus makes an FTA less likely to be formed; and (B) larger sizes of economies make an FTA more beneficial \citep{krugman1998comment,baier2004economic} and thus make an FTA more likely to be formed.
-Estimates and their standard errors produced by our method turned out to differ from those of the simple logistic regression or the conventional double/debiased machine learning not accounting for dyadic sampling.
+In contrast to the workhorse empirical model, we find that after accounting for dyadic dependence and high-dimensional controls suggest that differences in country-pair factor endowments are not an important determinant of free trade agreements.
+We demonstrate that traditional approaches lead to fragile estimates: researchers may be misled into concluding that factor endowments differences either encourage or discourage free trade agreements depending on which common estimation approach is employed.
+Further, estimates produced by our method turned out to differ from those of the simple logistic regression or the conventional double/debiased machine learning not accounting for dyadic sampling for all key determinants of free trade agreements.
+Indeed, our analysis suggests that the landmark empirical work in this area overstates the importance of bilateral country size to FTA network formation.
 Allowing for arbitrary dyadic dependence, the proposed method implies less statistical significance.
 That being said, our results still support the aforementioned theoretical predictions about the determinants of free trade networks despite the inflated standard errors for robustly accounting for the dyadic dependence as well as high-dimensionality.

 {\bf 1.1.
 Relation to the Econometrics Literature:} The history of statistics on dyadic data dates back at least to 1970s, when \citet*{holland1976local} derive moments of dyadic sums and \citet*{silverman1976limit} derives asymptotic normality for the sum of jointly exchangeable dissociated arrays. \citet*{eagleson1978limit} further demonstrated the asymptotic normal mixture for the sum of a weakly exchangeable array.